 Our specialists in company registration in Singapore can provide you with complete information about the current development programs for the food and beverages industry.

 For each type of company there are different licensing requirements.
 Food processing licenses are issued by the Agri-Food and Veterinary Authority of Singapore (AVA).
+Our company formation consultants in Singapore can help you obtain this license.

 All food processing establishments must comply with the regulations of the Wholesome Meat and Fish Act, Sale of Food Act.
 In order to obtain the food processing license one must submit the following documentation with the AVA: